hristoast/ncgd-tes3mp/README.md

 * `deathDecay.durationHrs`

 Integer.
-The number of real world hours accelerated decay caused by death will last.
+The number of in-game hours accelerated decay caused by death will last.
 Default: `1`

 * `deathDecay.modifier`